ColleagueRiley/Cocoa-in-Pure-C/README.md

 You might notice two common arguments in these functions `id, SEL`

-The [`id`](https://developer.apple.com/documentation/objectivec/id) argument refers to a ID to an Objective C object or class.
+The [`id`](https://developer.apple.com/documentation/objectivec/id) argument refers to an ID to an Objective C object or class.

 [`SEL`](https://developer.apple.com/documentation/objectivec/sel) refers to the function's selector.